 In this study, simulated single foraminifera are incorporated into synthetic sediment archives, the latter of which employ best-case sedimentation conditions whereby representative values for SAR and BD are both kept temporally constant.
-We assume a best-case scenario where foraminifera perfectly 150 record monthly SST (in this case the TRACE-21ka SST), and we also assume the existence of an ideal proxy method that allows for perfect retrieval of SST data from the single foraminifera.
-In reality, foraminifera may not continuously record the water temperature at the surface or indeed at the same water depth in general, which further complicates IFA reconstructions of SST dynamics in practice, however, here we seek to test best-case conditions.
-After carrying out the sediment archive 155 and bioturbation simulation, synthetic single foraminifera are randomly picked from each discretedepth cm interval of simulated core, thereby resulting in virtual IFA.
-The output of the best-case virtual IFA retrieved from the sediment depth domain can subsequently be directly compared to the inputted SST in the time domain (i.e. TRACE-21ka SST), allowing us to evaluate the current state-of-160 the-art in IFA at the most fundamental level.
+We assume a best-case scenario where foraminifera perfectly record monthly SST (in this case the TRACE-21ka SST), and we also assume the existence of an ideal proxy method that allows perfect retrieval of SST data from the single foraminifera.
+In reality, foraminifera may not continuously record the water temperature at the surface or indeed at the same water depth in general, which further complicates IFA reconstructions of SST dynamics in practice; however, here we seek to test best-case conditions.
+After carrying out the sediment archive and bioturbation simulation, synthetic single foraminifera are randomly picked from each discretedepth cm interval of the simulated core, thereby resulting in virtual IFA.
+The output of the best-case virtual IFA retrieved from the sediment depth domain can subsequently be directly compared to the inputted SST in the time domain (i.e. TRACE-21ka SST), allowing us to evaluate the current state of the art in IFA at the most fundamental level.

-We sum up the sediment model component (SEAMUS) in Section 2.3, and the climate component (TRACE-21ka) in Section 2.4.
-An overview of our various best-case scenario simulations, as well as their associated run parameters, can be found in Section 2.5.
+We summarise the sediment model component (SEA-MUS) in Sect.
+2.3, and the climate component (TRACE-21ka) in Sect.
+2.4.
+An overview of our various best-case scenario simulations, as well as their associated run parameters, can be found in Sect.
+2.5.